Unveiling the Mysteries: A Deep Dive into Hole of a Function Calculators and their Applications

 What is a Hole in a Function?

 A hole, also known as a removable discontinuity, in a function is a point where the function is undefined but could be made continuous by redefining the function at that single point.
-Unlike vertical asymptotes, which represent an infinite discontinuity, holes represent a finite discontinuity.
-This means that the function approaches a specific value as x approaches the location of the hole, but it is not actually defined at that point.
+Still, unlike vertical asymptotes, which represent an infinite discontinuity, holes represent a finite discontinuity.
+Basically, the function approaches a specific value as x approaches the location of the hole, but it is not actually defined at that point.
 Graphically, a hole is represented by an open circle on the graph at the point of discontinuity.

 The presence of a hole indicates that there is a common factor in both the numerator and the denominator of a rational function (a function expressed as a ratio of two polynomials).
 When this common factor is canceled, the resulting simplified function represents the original function everywhere except at the hole.